Not What She Ordered

 It didn’t take long for Sturgeon’s hysterical warning that it was “only a matter of time before someone is hurt or killed” to come to pass: One of TMT’s armed Delta Park security guards shot a man to death in front of Lowe’s on May 29, 2021.

-There was little outrage or analysis after the shooting, perhaps due to Sturgeon’s ability to influence such things, but as reporter Rebecca Ellis of Oregon Public Broadcasting said in her intensive and excellently researched article on the shooting, “[Nelson’s] death serves as a case study for another notable law enforcement problem the city is grappling with: powerful business interests turning to private security to do the work of police officers, enabling them to wield force against vulnerable Portlanders with a fraction of the oversight.”
+There was little outrage or analysis after the shooting, perhaps due to Sturgeon’s ability to influence such things, but as Oregon Public Broadcasting reported, “[Nelson’s] death serves as a case study for another notable law enforcement problem the city is grappling with: powerful business interests turning to private security to do the work of police officers, enabling them to wield force against vulnerable Portlanders with a fraction of the oversight.”

 Private police and prosecutions

-Sturgeon is the former chair of the Board of Directors of the Portland Business Alliance (PBA), Portland’s Chamber of Commerce, which advocates “for business at all levels of government.”
+Sturgeon is the former chair of the Board of Directors of the Portland Business Alliance (PBA), which advocates “for business at all levels of government.”
 She is at the center front of this photo, fully indicating her prominence and influence at the PBA.

 PBA is an affiliate partner of Downtown Clean & Safe — an “enhanced service district” in Portland — which provides “extraordinary” cleaning and safety services to a 213-block area of the city.
 Sturgeon is on their Board of Directors, as well.

 PBA pays the salaries of four Portland Police Bureau (PPB) officers who work exclusively in the Clean & Safe zone.
-That is to say, those four officers are regular PPB officers, but they know that their salaries are paid by the business interests whose turf they patrol.
-As writer Tyler Walicek of Teen Vogue said in his piece on Portland business districts, “These are public employees invested with the power to carry out the full spectrum of policing actions while on the corporate payroll.”
+That is to say, those four officers are regular PPB officers who know that their salaries are paid by the business interests whose turf they patrol.
+As Teen Vogue reported, “These are public employees invested with the power to carry out the full spectrum of policing actions while on the corporate payroll.”

 More ominously, the Clean & Safe website asserts that it “contracts with… the Multnomah County District Attorney’s Office to provide enhanced security in the core 213-block area.”

-In other words, the powerful business interests and landlords not only have their privately funded police, they also have apparently direct access to prosecution.
+In other words, the powerful business interests and landlords not only have their privately funded police, they also apparently have direct access to criminal prosecutors.

 The Multnomah DA’s spokesperson did not respond to requests to confirm any “contract” with their office, and it may very well be residual language on the Clean & Safe website from the tenure of former DA Rod Underhill, when a deputy DA was funded by another enhanced service district.